Ishikakochhar/Sustainable-india-heritage-travel-platform/README.md

-# Travel & Tourism AI Ecosystem - Project Illuminati
+# Travel & Tourism AI Ecosystem

 An AI-driven ecosystem revolutionizing the travel and tourism industry by addressing key gaps like authenticity, assistance, personalization, and community engagement.